Gold Clause Cases: Ruling

 While the Roosevelt administration waited for the Court to return its judgment, contingency plans were made for an unfavorable ruling.
+Roosevelt drew up executive orders to close all stock exchanges and prepared a radio address to the public.
+"If the policy of the government ... is to be irrevocably fixed by decisions of the Supreme Court", he wrote, then "the people would have ceased to be their own rulers".
+Weighing the possibility of a constitutional crisis against the prospect of economic and political instability, he wrote that "legislative and executive officers of the Government must look beyond the narrow letter" of the matter.

 Ideas floated about the White House to withdraw the right to sue the government to enforce gold clauses.
 Attorney General Homer Cummings opined the court should be immediately packed to ensure a favorable ruling.
 Roosevelt directed Treasury Secretary Henry Morgenthau to step back from regulating exchange and interest rates to provoke a public outcry for federal action, but Morgenthau refused.
-Roosevelt also drew up executive orders to close all stock exchanges and prepared a radio address to the public.

-All three cases were announced on February 18, 1935, and all in favor of the government's position by a 5–4 majority.
+All three cases were announced on February 18, 1935, each in favor of the government's position by a 5–4 majority.
 Chief Justice Charles Evans Hughes wrote the opinion for each case, finding the government's power to regulate money a plenary power.
-Only in the Perry case did the Court reach the question of the Gold Clause Resolution's constitutionality.
-It concluded that Congress acted unconstitutionally in voiding the government's prior obligations, but not in restricting transactions in gold.
-As a result, it held that the bond holder had no cause of action because he could not show any value for gold that he might have received, other than the government's dollar-for-dollar offer.
+Only in the Perry case the Court reached the question of the Gold Clause Resolution's constitutionality.
+It concluded that Congress acted unconstitutionally in voiding the government's prior obligations but not in restricting transactions in gold.
+As a result, it held that the bond holder had no cause of action because, in receiving currency that he could lawfully possess rather than gold coin which he could not, he had suffered no monetary loss.

-Justice McReynolds wrote the dissenting opinion.
+Justice James Clark McReynolds wrote the dissenting opinion.
 He protested that gold clauses were binding contracts, and that allowing the administration's policies to stand would permanently damage faith in the government to uphold its own contracts and those of private parties.
 McReynolds distinguished the cases at hand from the Legal Tender Cases, arguing that in the earlier cases the government sought to continue operating until it could meet its obligations, while the Roosevelt administration apparently sought to nullify them.